Safe Routes to School Program

 Since 2005, the program has awarded $135 million for 270 projects from over $499 million in requests.

-The Safe Routes to School call for projects is closed.
-Applications were due June 6, 2022.
+The Safe Routes to School call for projects is open.
+Applications were due June 7, 2024.

-Additional updates will be posted on the WSDOT Walk and Roll E-news.
+Additional updates about the program will be posted on the WSDOT Walk and Roll E-news.
 Sign up for emails

 Legislative reports